Trade Forex Trading

 • Source: Chicago Purchasing Managers Association.

-• Release Time: Last business day of the month at 10 EST for the current month.
+• News Announcement Time: The last business day of the month at 10:00 EST for the current month.

-Philadelphia and Chicago surveys are more closely watched due to their timeliness and the fact that these regions represent a reasonable cross section of national manufacturing activities.
+Philadelphia and Chicago surveys are more closely watched and monitored due to their timeliness & the fact that these regions represent a justifiable cross section of national manufacturing activities.

 Trade Balance

 This is statement of a country’s trade in goods (merchandise) and services.
-It covers products such as manufactured goods, raw materials and agricultural goods, as well as travel and transportation.
+It covers products such as and like manufactured goods, raw materials and agricultural goods, and also travel & transportation.

-It is the difference between the value of the goods and services that a country exports and the value of the goods and services that it imports.
+It is the difference between the value of the goods and services that a country exports and the value of the goods & services which it imports.

 If a country’s exports exceed its imports, it has a trade surplus and the balance is said to be positive.
-If imports exceed exports, the country has a deficit and its trade balance is said to be negative.
+If imports exceed exports, the country has got a deficit & its trade balance is said to be negative.

-A positive or negative balance may simply reflect a change in the relative cost of domestic products compared with international prices.
-For industries that rely heavily on exports, like the auto sector, a positive balance may reflect a higher international demand, which can mean more jobs in that industry.
+A positive or negative balance might simply reflect a change in relative cost of the domestic products compared and analyzed with international prices.
+For industries which rely heavily on exports, such as and like the auto sector, a positive balance may reflect a higher international demand, which can mean more jobs in that sector.

 Purchasing Managers Index (PMI)

-Purchasing Managers Index (PMI) - The National Association of Purchasing Managers (NAPM), now called the Institute for Supply Management, releases a monthly composite index of national manufacturing conditions, constructed from data on new orders, production, supplier delivery times, backlogs, inventories, prices, employment, export orders, and import orders.
+Purchasing Managers Index PMI - The National Association of Purchasing Managers (NAPM), now called the Institute for Supply Management, releases a monthly composite index of national manufacturing conditions, constructed from info on new trade orders, production, supplier delivery times, backlogs, inventories, prices, employment, export orders, & import orders.

 It is divided into manufacturing and non-manufacturing sub-indices.